ymoreno/document-management-service-challenge/README.md

   - OpenAPI specification that includes the contract for the endpoints.
     - Reference: [document-management-open-api.yml](docs/document-management-open-api.yml).
     - You can visualize the content using [Swagger Editor](https://editor-next.swagger.io/).
-  - A docker-compose stack that includes PostgreSQL, LocalStack, and the Document Management Service.
+  - A docker-compose stack that includes PostgreSQL, and the Document Management Service.
   - Integrated tools:
     - **Spring Boot:** The project is pre-configured with Spring Boot.
     - **Spring Data JPA:** For database operations.